awsdocs/amazon-aurora-user-guide/doc_source/data-api.md

          .execute();
 ```

-The client library provides automatic mapping to DTOs when an execution result is returned\.
-The following examples show how the execution result is mapped to your DTOs\.
+The client library provides automatic mapping to DTOs when a result is returned\.
+The following examples show how the result is mapped to your DTOs\.

 ```
 List<Account> result = client.forSql("SELECT * FROM accounts")